 We all know that subscribing to Shutterstock and GettyImages is easy, but posting something users have seen somewhere else has nothing thrilling about it.
 Explore other options, such as the Pinterest or Flickr photo community, where amazing author images have no protected rights and won’t charge you a penny for using them.
 An excellent and free alternative is to browse for photos on Google images, but you must take care not to post a protected piece.

 The best way to engender credibility and make viewers appreciate your work is to use personal images.
-If you’re into photography, why not wasting few more minutes to capture a moment relevant for your text?
+If you’re into photography, why not wasting few more minutes to capture a moment relevant to your text?
 This way, the reader will have first-hand, unique information, and will share your content much more often.

 Research trendy topics and keep in line with them